Dave's Travel Pages

 2. Ancient Agora in Athens

 Although the Agora has been destroyed several times, enough of it remains to give an indication of the scale of the place.
-For me, the highlight is the Temple of Hephaistos, one of the finest and most complete temples in all of Greece.
+For me, the highlight is the Temple of Hephaistos, which is among the finest and most complete temples in all of Greece.

 You can find out more about the ancient Agora in Athens here – Ancient Agora Sightseeing Tips.
 There is also a great museum on-site housed in the reconstructed Stoa of Attalos.